flectra-hq/flectra/doc/reference/javascript.rst

 -------------------

 The first step is to list the test file(s).
-This is done through the ``test`` key of the Odoo manifest, by adding javascript files to it:
+This is done through the ``test`` key of the Flectra manifest, by adding javascript files to it:

 .. code-block:: python